Working with Video Data¶

 All the ImageStore module configuration are added into etcd (distributed

-key-value data store) under AppName
+key-value data store) under AppName as mentioned in the

 environment section of this app’s service definition in docker-compose.